Craig Cathcart: Watford

 On 24 June 2014, Cathcart agreed terms on a two-year deal with Watford, effective from 1 July, having been out-of-contract at Blackpool.
 He officially became a Watford player on 1 July.

 Cathcart's first Watford appearance came as a substitute for Gabriel Tamaș against AFC Bournemouth on 20 September 2014, scoring an equalising goal on his debut.
 In total, he played 29 league games, scoring three times, as Watford were promoted to the Premier League.

-On 2 July 2015, Cathcart signed a new four-year deal with the club.
+On 2 July 2015, Cathcart signed a new four-year deal with the club, valid until 2019.

 On 28 June 2017, Cathcart once again penned a four-year contract extension with the club.
+On 2 September 2018, Cathcart scored a header in an 2–1 home win against Tottenham Hotspur.
 On 12 June 2019, Cathcart extended his contract with the club for another four years, effective until June 2023.

-Cathcart was a fan favourite at Watford and his time at Watford was memorable.
-He was vital in getting them promoted in the 2014–15 season and again in the 2020–21 season.
-He was sometimes used as a right-back, which highlighted his versatility.
+On 11 September 2020, Cathcart scored the only goal in a 1–0 win over Middlesbrough in the Championship.
+He would later go on to achieve promotion back to the Premier League with Watford at the end of the same season.

 On 30 June 2023, after a total of nine years and over 250 appearances, Watford announced Cathcart's departure from the club following the expiration of his contract.

 Kortrijk and retirement

 On 5 September 2023, Belgian Pro League club Kortrijk announced the signing of Cathcart on a one-year deal, with an option to extend his contract for another year.
-Later on 21 September, he decided to retire from professional football early into the season, as he felt he had lost his motivation and enthusiasm for the game.
+However, on 21 September, he decided to retire from professional football early into the season, as he felt he had lost his motivation and enthusiasm for the game.